barbararcbf12/react-redux-video-library/README.md

 * 'npm install' to install the dependences
 * 'npm start' to run the application at development server

+## Observation
+You may encounter issues with CORS.
+Feel free to disable cross-origin protection in the browser if this gives you any problem.

 ## Credit
 Special credit goes to Rowland Ekemezie, whose tutorial based the development of this video gallery and the improvement of my professional skills.
 [Tutorial](https://scotch.io/tutorials/build-a-media-library-with-react-redux-and-redux-saga-part-1)